Vijay056/-Simulation-of-Noise-Resilient-SRAM-Cell-Designs/README.md

 # vsdsram_sky130
-This project focuses on design of 1024x32(4KB) SRAM memory with operating voltage of 1.8v and access time of less than 2.5ns using opensource Google-skywater(sky130) pdk technology and compiled using opensource compiler openRAM.The circuits(custom cells) which are required as input to openRAM are designed and simluated using opensource tools.
+This project focuses Simulation of Noise Resilient SRAM cell design with operating voltage of 1.8v and access time of less than 2.5ns using opensource Google-skywater(sky130) pdk technology and compiled using opensource compiler openRAM.The circuits(custom cells) which are required as input to openRAM are designed and simluated using opensource tools.